 The Manager's Board of Directors has appointed a Compliance Committee for the Trust that consists of a majority of members who are external to the Manager.
 The Compliance Committee's role includes monitoring the Manager's compliance with the Compliance Plan and to report to the Manager accordingly.

 The current members of the Compliance Committee are:

-- Geoff Hawkins Associate Director of Macquarie (appointed 15 February 2010)
+- Geoff Hawkins Associate Director of Macquarie

 - Brendan Howell External Appointee

 - James McNally External Appointee